bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 > **Note:**
 > - Only apply role updates to the Custom Resource from `tools` namespace!
 Do not use the Sysdig Monitor UI to modify team access because the operator reconciliation will overwrite any UI changes to team roles and settings.
 > - If your project set is on Gold and GoldDR clusters, only create the `sysdig-team` Custom Resource in the Gold cluster.
 The Sysdig operator can create the dashboards for your applications across both clusters.
+> - It's important to keep a single and unique `sysdig-team` Custom Resource per project set because you don't want to have duplicated teams on Sysdig.
+Please make sure to remove `sysdig-team` Custom Resource from dev/test/prod namespace if they are created accidentally.

 So now you have the `sysdig-team` manifest file ready, use `oc apply` and let the operator creates team on Sysdig.